Location: Saint Catherine’s Church, Dublin 8

 What past participants have said about Leading for Life.

-“One of the most important things for me, from Leading for Life, was to have time and space to think about leadership and practical advice to take back into the work place.” –Kate, a church children’s worker, 2016 participant
+“One of the most important things for me, from Leading for Life, was to have time and space to think about leadership and practical advice to take back into the work place.” –Kate, church children’s worker

 9.30-10.00 Arrival and Registration at Saint Catherine’s Church, Dublin 8

-This session will explore why collaboration is vital if we are to see long term change in the people and places we serve, and what practical steps we can take to begin meaningful collaboration
+Collaboration is vital if we are to see long term change in the people and places we serve.
+What practical steps can we take to work together with other churches, parishes and organisations to more effectively serve our communities in mission?

 This will be a time to network and pray with and for one another.